Please take a minute to answer our 5 question survey found here.

 Free meals – $.00 per day

-Payment and Meal Accounts: All meals are on a pre-paid account.
-There must be money in the account in order to use it.
-I must remind you that you, as the parent, are ultimately responsible for ensuring that your child has money in their account.
-Questions concerning your child’s account may be directed to Betsy at 616-748-3128.
+Payment and Meal Accounts: All meals are charged to your prepaid account.
+There must be money in the account in order to use it, as the parent you are ultimately responsible for ensuring that your child has money in their account.
+Questions concerning your child’s account may be directed to Sarah at 616-748-3126.
 Payments can be made online or by sending cash or a check with your child at their school.
 Any money, positive or negative, in your child’s account will follow them from one grade to the next grade.

 Online Deposits: You may visit our Meal Magic deposit web site www.sendmoneytoschool.com and register your family.
 You just need an email address and your child’s student ID number.
 After approval you will have instant access to your children’s account histories and the ability to make credit or debit card deposits for a $2.00 fee per transaction using a secure internet connection.
 We do not accept credit card payments over the phone or at any building, they must be done online.